Welcome to today's edition of the Rush 24-7 podcast.

 If we get out of their way, we believe in the ability of people to overcome the obstacles in life.

-We want them educated so they can triumph over this so they can understand achievement, they can hand understand pride, they can understand the concept of meeting and surpassing expectations.
+We want them educated so they can triumph over this, so they can understand achievement, they can understand pride, they can understand the concept of meeting and surpassing expectations.

 We want a great country.

-We don't want a country full of wusses and wimps who could be much better than they are because they have been told they have no chance, and they have been told to depend on Democrats and government.
+We don't want a country full of wusses and wimps who could be much better than they are because they have been told they have no chance and they have been told to depend on Democrats in government.

 That is not the recipe for a great country.